Sewelis (aka. Camelis 2) - a LIS for the Semantic Web

 - S. Ferré, A. Hermann, and M. Ducassé.
 Semantic Faceted Search: Safe and Expressive Navigation in RDF Graphs.
 Research Report, IRISA, 2011.

 Sewelis is an open source software under GPL license.
-Its source code is available as a Bitbucket repository.
-We also provide here the necessary files for playing and experimenting with Sewelis without compilation:
+Its source code is available in the Bitbucket repository.
+The repository also contains the Linux x64 binary for the last stable version (2013-07-17).

 Screencasts (outdated but still informative)